Stage 20 - Box Hill & Westhumble Station to East Clandon (10.4 miles)

 It's at this point our route leaves the

-At 9 miles go straight on past New Scotland Farm to your RHS, and then with fields to your RHS and woods to LHS.
+After 500 yards miles go straight on past New Scotland Farm to your RHS (at 9 miles), and then with fields to your RHS and woods to LHS.

 This area of the

-Follow the wide track as it veers slightly right and soon through Old Scotland Farm.
-Just after passing the farm buildings, and where the road veers right, turn left onto a path going directly north through woods (DO NOT follow the path going west, signed the Fox Way).
+Follow the wide track.
+After 300 yards it veers slightly right and soon through Old Scotland Farm.
+Just after passing the farm buildings, and where the road veers right, turn left onto a path going directly north through woods (DO NOT follow the path going left, signed the Fox Way).

 Old Scotland Farm was home to the Surrey Hills Brewery which started production in May 2005.
 Their beers have won many awards and most have local names such as, "Ranmore Ale", "Shere Drop" and "Albury Ruby".
 In 2011 it was sold and started production of beers again as the Tillingbourne Brewery.
 The brewery has a gift shop.

-After 160 yards the path emerges from the woods onto a field.
+The path emerges from the woods into a field.
 Go straight on downhill across field - still going north.

 As you cross the field there are great views over Surrey, Woking, West London and you should be able to see the planes taking off and landing at Heathrow Airport in the distance.